Asedem/Asedem/pages/PROJECTS.md

 ## Visual-IDE (Angular)

-Edit and create components visually, that it autowrites the code for you
+Edit and create components visually, that it auto writes the code for you

 Can be an IntelliJ Plugin for example

+## Horror Game

+The purpose of the game is that you have to try a building/place, where abnormal monsters live.
+The game can be played in a style, which is like a mix of "Counter Strike" and "SCP Secret Laboratory" (3v3 or 5v5)

+Another Idea is, that you are only playing the humans, that have to nuke the monsters "organisation".
+This Versions can probably contain more hardcoded or generated jumpscares.